chadmando/acronyms/README.md

 # acronyms

- collection of acronyms from business, technology, infosec, and engineering
+ collection of acronyms from business, technology, security, and engineering